AdvancedPhotonSource/argo_bridge/readme.md

 - **prometheus**: A Prometheus container for collecting metrics from the `argo_bridge` service.
 - **grafana**: A Grafana container for visualizing the metrics collected by Prometheus.
 It comes pre-configured with a dashboard for the Argo Bridge.

+### Steps to run

+- To run, first set the environment variable `METRICS_TOKEN` to an arbitrary string.
+- Then, copy the `prometheus.yml.template` to `prometheus.yml` replacing the bearer token to that string.
+- Currently the prod setup is configured for SSL and requires a `myserver.crt` and `myserver.key`.
+Either generate these, or change the gunicorn and prometheus service to http.
-To run, first set the environment variable `METRICS_TOKEN` to an arbitrary string.
-Then, copy the `prometheus.yml.template` to `prometheus.yml` replacing the bearer token to that string.
-Once that is in place, build and run the containers using the following command from the root of the project directory:
+- Once that is in place, build and run the containers using the following command from the root of the project directory:

 ```bash
 docker-compose up -d